nelson-n/lmForc/README.md

 Produce an out-of-sample forecast based on the historical mean.
-In each period the historical mean of the series is calculated based on information that would have been available to the forecaster and set as the forecast.
+In each period the historical mean of the series is calculated based on information that would have been available to the forecaster.
 Replicates the historical mean forecast that would have been produced in real time and serves as a benchmark for other models.

 ``` r
 forecast2 <- historical_mean_forc(